mjknj18/Kickstarter-Crowdfunding-Analysis/README.md

 ### Instructions

 1. Select the desired analysis sheet of the four presented in the document overview.
-2. Use the drop down menus in the upper left to filter the data where appropriate.
+2. Use the drop-down menus in the upper left to filter the data where appropriate.
-3. Use the drop down menus in the pivot tables to continue to perform further data reduction as necessary.
+3. Use the drop-down menus in the pivot tables to perform further data reduction as necessary.

 No modifications should be made to the raw data.

 ### Output

-The graphical displays will autmatically adjust based on selections made in the drop down menus.
+The associated plots will automatically adjust based on selections made in the drop-down menus.

 ## Analysis & Observation Word Document

 Presents short summary of several conclusions that can be drawn from the dataset, as well as discussion of associated limitations.
-Recommends several different ways of organizing, filtering, and visualizing the data for future analysis.
+Recommends additional ways of organizing, filtering, and visualizing the data for future analysis.